kitsiosk/muofuzz/README.md

 ## FuzzBench
 We provide the code to run our FuzzBench experiments.
 The folder `fuzzbench/` is a fork of the [FuzzBench repo](https://github.com/google/fuzzbench) enriched with MuoFuzz, as well as the variations we experiment with in the ablation study (see [Ablation Study](#ablation-study) study below).

-Refer to `fuzzbench/README.md` for instruction on how setup FuzzBench and prepare the experiments (how to set the fuzzing time limit, where to find the outputs etc).
+Refer to the [official fuzzbench docs](https://google.github.io/fuzzbench/running-a-local-experiment) for instructions on how to setup FuzzBench and prepare the experiments (e.g., how to set the fuzzing time limit, where to find the outputs, etc).
 Then, to run for example MuoFuzz, AFL++, and MOPT in the `proj4_proj_crs_to_crs_fuzzer` target program, run
 ```sh
 PYTHONPATH=. python3 experiment/run_experiment.py --experiment-config experiment-config.yaml --concurrent-builds 8 --benchmarks proj4_proj_crs_to_crs_fuzzer --fuzzers  muofuzz aflplusplus aflplusplus_mopt  --runners-cpus 24 --measurers-cpus 2 --experiment-name myexpname